eirikeve/distributed-elevator-control/README.md

 This repository contains our semester project for the course TTK4145 Real Time Programming.
 The task was to make a distributed system capable of real time, robust control and order delegation between M elevators, each with N floors - running on M different computers.

-We implemented our solution using Golang, with the elevators communicating over UDP and using a P2P structure which ensures consistency and order completion.
+We implemented our solution using Golang, with the elevators communicating over UDP.
+The system has a P2P structure and uses a order acceptance & delegation protocol intended to ensure consistency and order completion.

 Our project has the following parts:
 * `./src`, source code, consisting of the following modules: